open-rsx/rsb-manual/tool-introspect.rst

 * .. code-block:: sh

-     $ introspect
+     $ rsb introspect

-  In the above example, the :program:`introspect` tool is used to :term:`introspect <introspection>` all :term:`participants
+  In the above example, the :program:`introspect` command is used to :term:`introspect <introspection>` all :term:`participants
   <participant>` that can be connected via the currently configured
   :term:`transports <transport>`.